Ash Grove Cement Company

 Ash Grove Cement Company is a cement manufacturer based in Overland Park, Kansas.
-It is the sixth largest cement manufacturer in North America, and was the largest US-owned cement company until it was acquired in 2018 by CRH plc, a global building materials business headquartered in Ireland.
+It was the largest US-owned cement company until it was acquired in 2018 by CRH plc, a global building materials business headquartered in Ireland.

 The company was established in 1882 at Ash Grove, Missouri, as the Ash Grove White Lime Association.
 It commenced cement manufacture in 1908, with a plant at Chanute, Kansas.
-It now has an annual cement manufacturing capacity of nearly 9 million tons, from 9 plants:
+It now has cement manufacturing capacity from 12 plants: